 The earlier you apply, the better it is, as you would get more time to be prepared for your program in Ho Chi Minh City, Vietnam, and complete the necessary documentation, Visa formalities as well as take the vaccinations in time.

 Yes, you are welcome to take part in Vietnam Volunteer Program as part of a group.
 We welcome families, friends, high school students, college/university and corporate groups to volunteer together in the India program.
 Volunteering Solutions Vietnam programs have hosted large student groups as well as families coming to volunteer in the programs.
-We have hosted groups, from universities in UK, Europe and USA as well as other countries.
+We have hosted groups, from universities in UK, Europe, and the USA as well as other countries.

 Yes, most definitely you can, as we believe that every participant brings something new to the project.
 If you do not have previous experience, we offer you the opportunity to have a great start with us.
 We make international volunteering easy – not only are our Volunteer Abroad opportunities rooted in offering you extensive support, but they are also very affordable.

-All volunteers need to arrive at Tan Son Nhat International Airport in Ho Chi Minh City on the program starting date i.e Monday.
-To view the arrival dates for the projects, click here.
+All volunteers need to arrive at Tan Son Nhat International Airport in Ho Chi Minh City on the program starting date i.e First or Third Thursday of the month.
 Volunteers will be received at the International Airport by the local representative and will be transferred to the volunteer accommodation.
 A brief orientation would be conducted the next day where you will also be shown the area around the accommodations, the nearest ATM, market, and will be given safety guidelines as well as information about your project.